Updated on

 Regardless of the industry you're in, there comes a time when you need to consider your delivery options.
 But before you even start thinking about same-day delivery or contactless delivery, you need to decide if you'll be outsourcing or handling delivery in-house.

-Whether or not self-delivery is on the menu for you depends on a lot of things.
-The nature and maturity of your business, the size of your staff, the technology you're using, as well as the cargo you will be delivering among other things.
+Whether or not self-delivery is on the menu for you depends on many factors, including the nature and maturity of your business, the size of your staff, the technology you're using, and the cargo you will be delivering.

-Today, we take a close look at two types of delivery service - self-delivery vs third-party delivery company - to help you make the right decision and manage your deliveries cost- and time-efficiently.
+Today, we examine two types of delivery services; self-delivery and third-party delivery companies, to help you make the right decision and manage your deliveries cost-effectively and time-efficiently.

 In-house or self-delivery refers to the type of transportation handled solely using your business' own resources.
 It means you control your drivers, customer communication, vehicle tracking, Proof of Delivery, and everything that comes with managing a delivery operation.

 Third-party delivery, on the other hand, refers to the type of delivery handled via outsourcing logistics services.
-In this case, you don't need to have drivers or even a fleet for that matter.
+In this case, you don't need drivers or even a fleet.

-Let's think in terms of the costs and benefits of each delivery process to see which businesses work best with which delivery options.
+Let's consider the costs and benefits of each delivery process to see which businesses work best with which delivery options.

 Self-delivery is a lot of work.
 But who said it doesn't pay off?
 Below are some of the reasons businesses opt for having their own delivery service.